-Beginning in 2019-20, Elmwood Park High School will offer courses as part of District 401's College & Career Pathways, a new initiative focused on better aligning EPHS and Elm Middle School curricula with the post-secondary pursuits of our students.
+Since 2019-20, Elmwood Park High School has offered courses as part of College & Career Pathways, a District 401 initiative focused on better aligning EPHS and Elm Middle School curricula with the post-secondary pursuits of our students.

-The goal of the College & Career Pathway is to better prepare D401 students to compete and succeed in the global economy.
+The goal of the College & Career Pathways is to better prepare D401 students to compete and succeed in the global economy.